lisa-lumos/Java/01-first-steps.md

 - char
 - boolean

-Class allows us to build custom datatypes.
-Integer is a wrapper class (Java uses wrapper class for all 8 of its primitive data types).
+Class allows us to build custom datatype (classes).
+Integer is a wrapper class (each of the 8 primitive data types has a wrapper class).

 An integer wraparound event (overflow/underflow) can occur in Java when you are using expressions that are not a simple literal value.
 The Java compiler doesn't attempt to evaluate the expression to determine its value,  so it DOES NOT give you an error.
 Integer wraparound happens to byte, short, int, long data types.